spradha1/paracom/README.md

 ## Gameplay

-  The bricks are randomized every game.
-There can be maximum of 35 bricks.
-You know the rest!
+  The bricks are randomized every game according to the size of the viewport.
+You can either drag the paddle or use arrow keys to control the paddle.
+Destroy all the bricks to win!

 ## Tech stack